-MCOMM 17 Television Remote Production
+MCOMM 17 Television Remote Production 3 units Transferable to CSU

 Advanced creative use of electronic field video production while using multiple cameras to produce live or archived television events, such as, sporting events, theatrical and musical productions, and entertainment or informational programs.
 Much of class time is devoted to "on location" production.
 (L)